federicaterramagra1/SFIadvancedmodels-multiple/README.md

 ### Summarized analysis

 Due to the verbosity of the `output_analysis.csv` file, if many faults are injected or a large number of images are used for inferences, the readability of the CSV decreases significantly.
 To address this issue, using the `FI_ANALYSIS_SUMMARY` option, you can generate a new CSV file named `model-name_summary.csv` inside the `results_summary/dataset-name/model-name/batch-size/` folder.
+This file comprises the original fault list integrated with summarized results for each fault obtained from the previous analysis.
 The CSV is organized as follows:

 | Injection | Layer |   TensorIndex   | Bit | n_injections | masked | non_critical | critical |
 |:---------:|:-----:|:---------------:|:---:|:------------:|:------:|:------------:|:--------:|